allmaps/allmaps/packages/transform/README.md

 ### MultiPoint

-In this example we transform a multi-geometry.
+In this example we use a transformer to transform a multi-geometry.

 ```js
 import { GcpTransformer } from '@allmaps/transform'